hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 To know the area of a part itself, and to check the interference of parts with each other, we need the **MEV** (must-exclusively-void) area in addition to the hole area.

-To reduce the inference check range, there is **Territory**.
+To reduce the inference check computation, there is **Territory**.
 It declares the outer edge of fill-hole areas of a part.
 You won't find it in normal operation.

 **Placeholder** will be obvious.
 It is for developers only too.